Getting to Know You: Windstar Cruises’ President Chris Prelog

 After three years at Hilton, like all young men in Austria, I had to go into military service for nine months.
 When I came back I was ready for change.
 Friends from school and from Seefeld had talked about cruising and how it was an exciting industry if you wanted to see the world and I found that intriguing.
 In late 1997, I connected with people from Seabourn and had a number of interviews, including one with Peter Tobler (now director of hotel operations at Windstar), at Seabourn Cruises.
 I landed my first cruise job on Seabourn Legend, as head waiter.

-A difficult beginning
+A difficult beginning got better with time

 When I boarded the Legend, my world turned upside down.
 I could feel the ship moving while it was moored to the pier!
 My knees got wobbly and being on a boat just didn’t feel right.
 It can happen when you join the cruise industry; you don’t know what you’ve signed up for.
 You get thrown into everything so quickly.
 It’s very busy and you need to learn many disciplines.
 On top of that, the ship moves.
 I got seasick and didn’t feel that great.